 The Fund has appointed Ernst & Young Accountants LLP as its Independent Auditor.
-The Independent Auditor's remuneration in 2016 consisted EUR 217 in audit fees, equal to USD 228 (2015: EUR 151 equaling USD 165).
-The Independent Auditor is engaged to perform the audit of the financial statements and annual compliance audits on the Funds activities.
-The Independent Auditor did not provide any non-audit services to the Fund except for agreed upon procedures related to credit risk procedures for an amount of EUR 36 (USD 37).
+The Independent Auditor's remuneration in 2017 consisted EUR 171 in audit fees, equal to USD 201 (2016: EUR 214 equaling USD 228).
+The Independent Auditor is engaged to perform the audit of the financial statements, annual compliance audits on the Funds activities, NAV audits and review procedures.
+The Independent Auditor did not provide any non-audit services to the Fund (2016 EUR 36 equaling USD 37).

-The remaining part USD 122 (2015: USD 142) of the total audit fees of USD 350 (2015: USD 307) is related to the operational audit of the Fund by Solutional Assurance Services B.V., which resulted in the issuance of an unqualified ISAE 3402 Type II report.
+The remaining part USD 95 (2016: USD 122) of the total audit fees of USD 296 (2016: USD 350) is related to the operational audit of the Fund by Solutional Assurance Services B.V., which resulted in the issuance of an unqualified ISAE 3402 Type II report.